crawl/crawl/crawl-ref/docs/crawl_manual.rst

 - Typing Shift-direction on your keypad fires straight away in that direction.
 - Pressing 'p' or 'f' fires at the previous target (if it is still alive and in sight).
-Due to this, most hunters can go a long way by pressing 'ff' to fire their ammunition at a monster and then keep firing at it with further 'ff' strokes.
+Due to this, most hunters can go a long way by pressing 'vf' to fire their ammunition at a monster and then keep firing at it with further 'vf' strokes.
 At times, it will be useful to switch targets with the '+' or '-' commands, though.